QKVQA: Question-Focused Filtering for Knowledge-based VQA: Introduction

-(2) Chunk-Based Dynamic Multi‑Article Selection (CDA) module: This module transforms the typical coarse-grained section-level filtering into a fine-grained, cross-article dynamic selection strategy based on uniformly partitioned text chunks.
-Inspired by chunk-level retrieval in text-based RAG~\cite{da2025ge,luo2025ma,mai2025knowra,zhang2025comprehensive} and considering the dependency of KB-VQA tasks on fine-grained information and meta-information (e.g., ``article title", ``section title"), we further split excessively long sections into uniformly sized chunks while preserving the original meta-information for each chunk.
-Unlike directly selecting multiple sections to alleviate information insufficiency within articles, our approach partitions sections into text chunks.
-This strategy not only enables access to more fine-grained information but also effectively reduces context length, thereby alleviating noise and lowering time costs.
-And to further control the noise and time overhead introduced by processing multiple articles, we design a dynamic multi‑article selection module based on scores assigned by the QFF.
-Specifically, within a fixed scope, we filter articles by comparing the score difference between each article and the highest-scoring article against a predefined threshold.
-The selected articles are then divided into chunks and undergo further ranking.
-This module enables the model to precisely locate the required information from multiple articles, thereby alleviating both types of errors mentioned above.
+(2) Chunk-based Dynamic Cross-Article Selection Module (CDA): This module transforms traditional coarse-grained section-level filtering into a fine-grained, cross-article dynamic selection strategy based on text chunks.
+At the article level, we design a dynamic cross-article selection module based on QFF scores to control the overhead introduced by processing multiple articles.
+Specifically, within a fixed scope, articles are filtered by comparing the score difference between each article and the highest-scoring article against a predefined threshold, determining which articles are retained for further filtering.
+At the intra-article level, inspired by chunk-level retrieval in text-based RAG~\cite{li2025raidx,luo2025ma,zhang2025comprehensive}, we refine the filtering granularity from sections to text chunks.
+Furthermore, considering the dependency of KB-VQA tasks on fine-grained information and meta-information (e.g., ``article title'', ``section title''), we split overly long sections into text chunks that do not exceed a preset length while preserving sentence integrity, and retain their original meta-information for each chunk.
+This strategy not only enables access to more fine-grained information but also effectively reduces context length, thereby lowering noise interference and decreasing inference time costs.
+We first filter the articles to be retained for further processing, then divide them into the aforementioned text chunks and perform further ranking.
+This module enables the model to precisely locate required information from multiple articles, thereby effectively alleviating the issue of information limitation, and consequently mitigating both article selection errors and intra-article information selection errors.

 The main contributions of this paper are summarized as follows: